Supply Planning using Linear Programming with Python

 Conclusion

-This methodology gives you the possibility to perform large-scale optimization by implementing simple rules.
+This methodology allows you to perform large-scale optimization by implementing simple rules.
 You will normally avoid having a store not delivered by the most optimal route possible.

 Next Steps